Lump Sum vs Drip Feed Investing

 Cash Drag Can Decrease Your Long Term Returns

 If you decide to take the systematic, drip-feed approach, you have to take into account the phenomenon known as cash drag.
 Cash is not king in terms of return on investment so cash can drag down the ultimate return of your entire portfolio.
 Let’s say you have a target portfolio of 70% stocks, 30% bonds.
 You decide that you want your full lump sum investment of £12,000 to be divided into 12 equal portions and invested monthly.
 In 12 months time, you will have achieved your target portfolio.

 However, in the meantime your portfolio will actually include a large cash segment.
 Over the year the cash segment of your portfolio will steadily decline until you reach your target.
 The figure below is an illustration of what this could look like.
 Bare in mind this example assumes no market fluctuations.

 By the end of the first quarter (Q1), 75% of your portfolio is still in cash.
 This decreases, whilst the stocks/bond segments increase as your invest that cash.
 By the end of the year (Q4), your target has been achieved and the cash has been invested.

-Bare in mind that the more the market declines whilst you drip-feed, the better the returns will be in the long term.
-The examples above assume that no matter what, you are investing the amount that you set out to invest on a regular basis.
-So the individual’s actions have to be taken into account here.
-If the market drops significantly, you have to ensure you will still be investing the same amount regularly.
+The more the market declines whilst you drip-feed, the better the returns will be in the long term, because you’re buying low.
+But the examples above assume that, no matter what, you are investing the amount that you set out to invest on a regular basis.

 Another psychological aspect is more positive.
 Drip-feeding can help develop a savings habit.
 Hopefully, after the lump sum has been invested completed, you will continue to invest on a monthly basis.